 And, finally, the last dance of the evening is called the Goodnight Dance.

 And, that’s about it.
-If you’ve done your homework in choosing the best studio for your dance education, like Cinderella, you’ll be enjoying a new and exciting experience.
+If you’ve done your homework in choosing the best ballroom dance studio for you, then just like Cinderella, soon you’ll be enjoying a new and exciting experience.

 As an Amazon Associate I earn from qualifying purchases at no additional expense to you.